$d$-wave Surface Altermagnetism in Centrosymmetric Collinear Antiferromagnets

-Finally, the symmetry-based criterion identified here provides a practical route for extending surface altermagnetism to a broad range of materials.
-Beyond the representative compounds discussed in the main text, many centrosymmetric collinear AFMs satisfy the necessary condition of magnetic sublattice inequivalence at specific surface terminations.
-An extended list of candidate materials spanning multiple structural families is provided in the Supplemental Material \cite{SM}.
-These findings establish surface altermagnetism as a general consequence of surface symmetry breaking in AFMs, substantially expanding the materials landscape of nonrelativistic altermagnetic systems.
-More broadly, the strong surface localization and purely exchange-driven nature of the effect suggest that surface altermagnetism should be readily accessible to experimental probes sensitive to surface electronic structure, such as angle-resolved photoemission spectroscopy and scanning tunneling microscopy.
-The same symmetry principle is expected to apply at antiferromagnetic interfaces and heterostructures, opening pathways toward engineering momentum-dependent spin polarization without net magnetization or SOC.
-Together, these results position surface altermagnetism as a versatile platform for exploring symmetry-controlled spin phenomena at antiferromagnetic surfaces and interfaces.
+The symmetry criterion identified here provides a practical route for extending surface altermagnetism to a broad range of centrosymmetric AFMs.
+Additional candidate materials spanning multiple structural families are listed in the Supplemental Material \cite{SM}.
+The strong surface localization and nonrelativistic origin of the effect further suggest that analogous states should emerge at antiferromagnetic interfaces and heterostructures where inversion symmetry is locally broken.
+Surface altermagnetism should therefore be accessible to surface-sensitive probes such as angle-resolved photoemission spectroscopy and scanning tunneling microscopy.
+While the present work focuses on idealized surface terminations, additional structural relaxations discussed in the Supplemental Material did not reveal any tendency toward surface reconstruction in the considered systems.
+Surface roughness, reconstruction, and disorder may nevertheless quantitatively modify the surface electronic structure and spin splitting in real materials.
+Nevertheless, the local altermagnetic spin polarization is expected to remain robust as long as the relevant magnetic arrangement and surface symmetry conditions are approximately preserved.
+Together, these results establish surface altermagnetism as a versatile platform for exploring symmetry-controlled spin phenomena at antiferromagnetic surfaces and interfaces.